suit-wg/architecture/draft-ietf-suit-architecture.md

   reasons.
 Firmware is the more universal term.
 The terms, firmware image, firmware, and image, are used in this document and are interchangeable.

+* Software: The terms "software" and "firmware" are used interchangeably.

 * Bootloader: A bootloader is a piece of software that is executed once a microcontroller has been reset.
 It is